versionstudio/uad2midi/README.md

 # uad2midi - Universal Audio UAD to MIDI trigger

-> This is a simple application that allows me to automatically select Sonarworks Reference 4 speaker profiles when I toggle my studio monitors on my UAD interface.
+> Simple application that allows me to automatically select Sonarworks Reference 4 speaker profiles when I toggle my studio monitors.

 ### What does this do?